harshbg/Energy-Efficiency-Enhancement-using-Neural-Networks/README.md

 ## General info

 The goal of the study is to understand various machine learning classification algorithms and their performance.
 We have added the cooling load and heating load, which can define the overall load of the apartment.
-We have studied the trend of overall load by dividing it into three classes.
+We have studied the trend of the overall load by dividing it into three classes.

 ## Technologies and Tools
 * Python 3.5